Network sales growth fires hope of Ericsson turnaround

 Ericsson's earnings before interest and tax, excluding joint ventures and including restructuring charges, rose to 4.8 billion crowns from 4.1 billion to beat a mean forecast of 4.3 billion in a Reuters poll.
 Group sales reached 66.9 billion crowns, against a forecast 65.3 billion.

 Ericsson is looking at its options for ST-Ericsson, which could include a sale, though it is likely to keep the modem business.
-Its partner, STMicro, plans to exit.
+Other partner, STMicro, (STM.PA) plans to exit.

 BETTER BUSINESS MIX